 Advances in computing and energy sciences lie at the core of mankind’s progress towards a sustainable world in the 21st century and beyond.
 Considering the current state-of-the-art, it is imperative that the key scientific breakthroughs will arise from understanding of charge and energy dynamics at the atomic and molecular length scales.
 The past three decades have seen tremendous progress in the exploration of nanometer scale materials and their fundamentally unique properties.
 The challenges of coming decades will involve precise control of their properties and functions when integrated into devices.
-Our lab will focus on these challenges of integration, assembly and characterization of atomic scale materials into electronic and photonic devices for applications ranging from computing switches to sensors to renewable energy devices such as photovoltaics and light-emitting devices.
-The group will focus on three major themes described below:
+Our lab focuses on these challenges of integration, assembly, and characterization of atomic scale materials into electronic and photonic devices for applications ranging from computing switches to sensors to renewable energy devices such as photovoltaics and light-emitting devices.
+The group focuses on four major themes described below:

 Over the past two decades, more and more 2D materials have been isolated from their bulk and studied because of their highly desirable electronic properties.
 Cornerstone 2D materials can be found for each band gap type.
 For example, MoS2, WSe2, WS2 and InSe have semiconductor properties while graphene, MoTe2, and WTe2 have metallic property, and hBN is insulator.
 Depending on their distinct properties, 2D materials have been widely applied to many nanoelectronics.
 Our lab’s research focuses on demonstrating high-performance logic devices, non-volatile memory devices, tunneling devices, neuromorphic devices etc. using various 2D materials.
 In addition, our group performs pioneering research on 2D/3D heterostructures.
 Because of the dangling bond-free nature of 2D materials, they can be stacked on 3D materials without lattice mismatch restriction, and thus it provides unprecedented chances of forming 2D/3D heterostructures.